Hi, I'm Mingyang.

 Internship

-• Assessed 15+ software/hardware products, contributing to a 20% improvement in research efficiency.
+• Developed marketing insights reports on 15+ products, contributing to a 20% improvement in research efficiency.

 Mingyang Luo